andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>Afterward, attempt to log-in back to Client-1 with the same random employee's username, but make sure to use the wrong password 10 times so the system can             lock the account.</li>
       <li>Go back to DC-1 (VM) and right-click the same random employee's username.
 Choose "Properties".</li>
       <li>Under Account, click the check-box "Unlock account".
 Then, click "Okay".</li>
-      <li>You should be able to log-in your employee's username by inputting the correct password.</li>
+      <li>You should be able to log-in back to your employee's username by inputting the correct password.</li>
       <li>If the user forgot the password, go back to DC-1 (VM), right-click it, and click on "Reset Password" to create a new password for the user.</li>
     </ol>